email linkedin

 Alternative Fuel Infrastructure

 Table 1.
-U.S. Alternative Fuel Refueling Stations by Type, 2012–2022 (including public and private stations)a Total number of recharging outlets, not sites.
+U.S. Alternative Fuel Refueling Stations by Type, 2012–2024 (including public and private stations)

 b Renewable diesel (RD) station data collection began in 2022.

-The DOE’s Vehicle Technologies Office (VTO) sponsors RDD&D in a broad range of technologies for all levels of vehicles and transportation systems.
+The DOE’s Vehicle Technologies Office (VTO) sponsors R&D in a broad range of technologies for all levels of vehicles and transportation systems.
 Areas of active research include energy storage, electric drive, materials, powertrain and fuels for non-road applications, mobility systems, and technology deployment.
-VTO’s current portfolio comprises the following: conducting research in fuels and advanced combustion engines to displace petroleum-derived fuels, better matching engines and fuel characteristics, and increasing engine and vehicle efficiencies.
+VTO’s current portfolio in internal combustion engine vehicle area comprises the following: conducting research in fuels and advanced combustion engines, improving match between engines and fuel characteristics, and increasing engine and vehicle efficiencies.
 This research covers a very broad range of fuel, engine, and vehicle technologies.
-The summary provided here focuses on fuels and fuel effects and is based on a report summarizing the findings and impact of a multi-year project.[10]

 Outlook